Get skooled by your truly, on the decks, playing the music that inspired and defined genres of today. It will make you hot for this teacher!!!!

 Well, with online shopping on the rise, many store fronts can’t compete when their highest expense, rent, is not a factor for an online retailer.
 In New York City where real estate rules supreme went terminator on so many record stores.
 Thankfully a handful of stores still remain in Manhattan and Brooklyn, but that is a far cry from how it used to be.
 Remembering stores like Fat Beats, The Sound Library [TSL], and Beat Street in Brooklyn that catered to the DJ.
 On occasion you would run into legendary producers and artists, such as Q-Tip, Questluv, Primo and Pete Rock, crate diggin’ for their next masterpieces.

 It’s all about the search when it comes to a good record store.
-It’s the well earned time spent on looking at countless LP covers; trying not to fall for the old “never judge a record by it’s cover, being meticulous by examining every vinyl for any scratches and deformities, and giving your finger joints a workout with the constant flipping of records in the well dense, categorized rows.
+It’s the well earned time spent on looking at countless LP covers; trying not to fall for the old “never judge a record by it’s cover”.
+Being meticulous by examining every vinyl for any scratches and deformities, and giving your finger joints a workout with the constant flipping of records in the well dense, categorized rows.
 Hell, even the smell of a record store can give the nerdiest of shoppers chills up and the spine.
-Oh and, the best part, after you make your purchases you can head home and immediately listen instead of waiting on shipping.
+Oh, and the best part, after you make your purchases you can head home and immediately listen instead of waiting for shipped items.

 Rock, rock on!!!